 Rough Rider Days Fair and Expo

-Harking back to the wild frontier era of the state, the town of Dickinson hosts one of North Dakota’s most interesting events over two weeks at the end of June and early July.
+Harking back to the wild frontier era of the state, the town of Dickinson hosts one of the more interesting North Dakota holidays over two weeks at the end of June and early July.
 A full PRCA rodeo is at the heart of the event, backed up by livestock shows, a demolition derby, fun foot races, stock car races, a carnival, and fireworks displays.
 This is a big event, and well worth planning a trip around if you want to see how the residents of this state like to kick up their heels.

 North Dakota State Fair